amolpandey/workflow-analyser/README.md

 ![Job History](img/PBIDesktop_VSJ8wK3gKs.png)

 **Run Summary**

-In the below the report suggest the overall run status stats for the jobs ranging 2 mmonths (60 days) which is the defualt run archive data configured in databricks.
+In the below the report suggest the overall run status stats for the jobs ranging 2 months (60 days) which is the defualt run archive data configured in databricks.

 ![Run Summary](img/PBIDesktop_g0tCMoKdwR.png)